|Tel: (708) 786-7737||Fax: (708) email@example.com||Contacts||Survey|

-According to the Small Business Administration (SBA), a small business defined by the average number of employees over the past 12 months, or the average annual receipts over the past three years.
-Additional considerations used to define small business concerns include:
+According to the Small Business Administration (SBA), a small business is defined by the average number of employees employed over the past 12 months, and/or the average annual receipts earned over the past three years.
+Additional considerations considered when defining small business concerns include:

-Since all federal agencies are required to use the SBA size standards, you must select the NAICS code that best describes your business and then determine if your firm meets the size standards for the selected code.
-A complete listing of NAICS codes for each VA FSS program is available on the individual VA Schedule Programs page.
+To determine if your firm is a small business, you must select one of the NAICS codes identified for the specific Schedule under which you are submitting a proposal and that best describes your business.
+A complete listing of NAICS codes for each VA Schedule program is available on the individual VA Schedule Programs page.

 Over 70% of all VA FSS contract holders are small businesses.
 Visit the Prospective Contractors page to determine if a VA FSS Contract is right for your small business.

-While the FSS Service provides training to VA and other government agency customers, including information on the benefits of the Schedules Program, the VA does not promote the use of any company’s specific Schedule contract.
-Vendors should be aware that obtaining a VA Schedule contract is not a guarantee of sales.
-Vendors awarded VA Schedule contracts will need to market their supplies and services to government customers.
+While the FSS Service provides training to VA and other government agency customers, including information on the benefits of the Schedules Program, we do not promote the use of any one company’s specific Schedule contract.
+Obtaining a VA Schedule contract is not a guarantee of sales — if your firm is awarded a VA Schedule contract you will need to market your product offering to Government customers.